scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 </artset>
 </figure>

 Each link connecting SCION routers is bi-directional and is identified by its corresponding egress and ingress Interface IDs.
-An Interface ID is a 16-bit identifier as described in {{I-D.dekater-scion-dataplane}} that is required to be unique within each AS and can therefore be chosen without any need for coordination between ASes.
-0 is not valid as an Interface ID.
+An Interface ID is a 16-bit identifier as described in {{I-D.dekater-scion-dataplane}} in section Terminology.
+It is required to be unique within each AS and can therefore be chosen without any need for coordination between ASes.

 ## Routing